MGM Home Entertainment: 2019–present

-With the acquisition of Fox's parent company 21st Century Fox by Disney on March 20, 2019, MGM announced in their 2019 report that it would not renew its deal with Fox, and would search for a new distributor afterwards.
+With the acquisition of Fox's parent company 21st Century Fox by the Walt Disney Company on March 20, 2019, MGM announced in their 2019 report that it would not renew its deal with Fox, and would search for a new distributor afterwards.
 In the studio's 2020 financial report, MGM named Warner Bros.
 Home Entertainment as their new home media distributor.
-However, the transfer does not include co-production films outside Warner Bros. as some MGM co-financed films are still owned by the respective co-distributors.
-On May 26, 2021, it was officially announced that MGM would be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with MGM continuing to operate as a label under Amazon, but leaving the future of the physical home video releases of its titles other than its current distribution deal with Studio Distribution Services and several third-party boutique labels in question.
+However, the transfer does not include co-production films outside Warner Bros. as some MGM co-financed films are still owned by the respective co-distributors (including Walt Disney Pictures for the 2015 version of Poltergeist through 20th Century Studios and, respectively, Columbia Pictures for the 2016 remake of The Magnificent Seven).
+On May 26, 2021, it was officially announced that MGM would be acquired by Amazon for $8.45 billion, subject to regulatory approvals and other routine closing conditions; with MGM continuing to operate as a label under Amazon, but leaving the future of the physical home video releases of its titles other than its then-current distribution deal with Studio Distribution Services and several third-party boutique labels in question.
 The merger was finalized on March 17, 2022.

+On January 12, 2026, MGM announced that their U.S. and Canadian physical media distribution would shift to Alliance Home Entertainment (no relation to the former Canadian company of the same name).